 We’re here to teach you all the basics about setting up your first credit card, choosing the right card for your needs, setting financial goals, avoiding debt and maintaining good credit.
 This definitive guide will get you ready to use that magical money card like a pro.

-A bank card is connected to a checking and/or savings account that you deposit money into.
-This card is used to retrieve some of your existing money directly from your bank account, which is essentially a digital wallet.
+A bank card (also known as a debit card) is essentially digital cash.
+It’s connected to a checking and/or savings account that you (and your employer) deposit money into.
+Each time you make a purchase, it immediately subtracts the money directly from your bank account.

-To give yourself a good start in credit, the first step is to start using your checking and savings accounts regularly.
+To get approved for a credit card, the first step is to start using your checking and savings accounts regularly.

 What happens if I can't pay off my entire credit card bill?